distracteddev/seam/README.md

 * Implement locking so that multiple events don't spawn multiple handlers
 * Send response back to Github hook before all steps are completed to avoid timeout
 * Clean up and general refactor to ensure proper separation of concerns and helpful comments
+* Add support for Gitlab Webhook Payloads (Should be done within the githubhook repo)